wholder/ATTiny10IDE/resources/documentation/tiny85/coding.md

       delay(500);
     }

 Notice the use of `#pragma` statements to select the chip type (`attiny85`) as well as the values for the fuses.
 In addition, the `define` pragma allows you to pass in values to the compiler to enable, or disable certain features of the Arduino-compatible library code.
-In this case, to save code space and interrupt overhead, the `NO_MILLIS` define turns off support for the `milllis()` function (and related code) and the `NO_TONE` define removes support for the Arduino `Tone()` function.
-The following define values can also be to add support for Print-related functions:

-    PRINT_USE_BASE_BIN                    Bin Supported
-    PRINT_USE_BASE_HEX                    Hex Supported
-    PRINT_USE_BASE_OCT                    Oct Supported
-    PRINT_USE_BASE_DEC                    Dec Supported
-    PRINT_USE_BASE_ARBITRARY              Full Support For Arbitrary Bases, Biggest

 ## Writing C-style Code for the ATTiny4/5/9/10